BigBadaboom/skia4j/README.md

 An attempt to create JNI bindings for Skia.

 (Just started.
-Nothing useful here yet)
+Not very useful yet.)

 Disclaimer: this project has no connection with Google - other than the fact that it uses Skia.